RichardJECooke/richardjecooke.github.io/README.md

 ### richardcooke.info deploy
 - rm -rf ./docs && npx @11ty/eleventy
-- Log in with WinSCP and copy the `docs` folder contents into the public_html folder manually.
+- Log in with WinSCP or Filezilla and copy the `docs` folder contents into the public_html folder manually.

 ### Github deploy
 - Build and push to github.
-The docs folder is automatically output as the webpage.
+The `docs` folder is automatically output as the webpage.
 - Username is richard.j.e.cooke@gmail.com (when asked for credentials by git)